-The 10 most downloaded DVDrips on BitTorrent, "Shooter" tops the chart this week, again.
+The top 10 most downloaded DVDrips on BitTorrent, "The Darjeeling Limited" tops the chart this week.

 It has been three months since the popular (semi)private BitTorrent tracker Demonoid went offline.
 Since then, there has been a lot of speculation about its future, and many feared that the site would never return.
 Totally out of the blue, however, the tracker is now responding again.